diglin/Diglin_GooglePrint/README.md

 ### Modman

 Modman can only remove files.
-So you can run the command `modman remove Diglin_Swisspost` from your Magento root project.
+So you can run the command `modman remove Diglin_GooglePrint` from your Magento root project.

 ### Manually

 Remove the files or folders located into your Magento installation:
 ```
-app/etc/modules/Diglin_Swisspost.xml
+app/etc/modules/Diglin_GooglePrint.xml
-app/code/community/Diglin/Swisspost
+app/code/community/Diglin/GooglePrint
 ```

 ## Author